 - the early mistakes I made in both my text and illustration drawings before experts corrected them, underscoring that we all make mistakes and the importance of thorough research

-- fascinating facts about animal life and flowers - the themes of my books
+- fascinating facts about flora and fauna - the themes of my books

 - the countless manuscript drafts I write before settling on just the right words, using energetic verbs, vivid adjectives, alliteration and rhyme to enliven my text

 - asking students to act as “picture detectives” to notice the changes I made from one illustration sketch to the next, and why they think I made them.
 This is a dynamic exercise that actively involves them in my creative process and enhances their visual literacy and cognitive skills

 - demonstrating to students that it takes patience, hard work and perseverance to create a book - or anything worthwhile in life – but that they can do it!

 I end my program by asking students for their own book ideas followed by a lively Q & A session.

 Want to learn what teachers and students say about my school visits?
 Click on the Testimonials tab above.

 Book Signing: I am happy to autograph books, which the school can preorder.
 A book sale adds a wonderful dimension to my visit and reinforces what children have learned from my presentation.
 Click above for book ordering information and an order form that can be customized by your school.